HMNZS CANTERBURY - L421

 The RNZN and the Canterbury region share a bond, with many people from the region serving our Navy in times of peace and in times of conflict.
 HMNZS CANTERBURY is named to honour our connection to the Canterbury region and her homeport Lyttelton.

-CANTERBURY was named by Launch Lady, The Right Honourable Helen Clark and is affiliated to the Lyttelton (Canterbury) region.
+CANTERBURY was named by the Ship Sponsor, The Right Honourable Helen Clark and is affiliated to the Lyttelton (Canterbury) region.

 Ships and aircrafts are complex pieces of kit, packed with hard-working sailors - all of whom need some time alongside once in a while.